 - Type an alphabet character “s” at the end of the ‘HTTP’ and tap Enter

-- If your email provider supports SSL/TLS, that instruction will usually redirect it to encrypted server.
+- If your email provider supports SSL/TLS, that instruction will usually redirect it to the encrypted server.

 - Then browse your account settings to see whether you can activate encryption by default for future logins.